vishesh-suryavanshi/fastapi/README.md

 5. There are two endpoints in this project:-
   - `/api/weather/`
   - `/api/weather/stats/`
-6. To run the testcases use this command:
+6. To run the testcases use this command:-
   - `pytest`